SierraDescents

 But Gorgonio with Al two weeks ago was a different story: this was exactly the test I was looking for, and I got exactly the information I needed.

 The good: these are climbing demons.
-If you are coming from "normal" touring skis, when you put the Pierra Mentas on your feet you will climb higher, faster, easier than you ever have before.
+If you are coming from "normal" touring skis, when you put the Pierra Mentas on your feet you will climb higher, faster, and much, much easier than you ever have before.

 Starting from a lazy transition, I took in Al's position a hundred or so yards above me with a predatory eye and hunted him down like a speedsuit-wearing cheetah stalking an aging three-toed sloth with a dodgy back and a touch of the vapors.